 - 7.3.1 The Western Gateway region bridges 2 Network Rail routes: Bournemouth, Christchurch & Poole, Dorset and parts of Wiltshire sit in Wessex Route, while the northern part of the region aligns with Western Route.
-This alone presents a challenge to Western Gateway in cross-boundary working and strengthens the case for obtaining statutory powers to be more easily able to influence decisions made by the individual Network Rail routes. - 7.3.2 Network Rail's System Operator function looks to the future through its Continuous Modular Strategic Planning (CMSP) process.
-The CMSP is designed to: - explicitly put passenger and freight users at the heart of the process; - better address the route's business needs; - feed refranchising, capacity allocation, development and delivery, and sale of access rights; - employ a more effective, focussed means of consultation; - provide more granular, targeted market insight; - develop a 'service change' pipeline for future configuration state; and - demonstrably focus on incremental opportunities and service trade-offs - 7.3.3 Throughout the development of the rail strategy, the team has worked closely with Network Rail System Operator from both a Route Management perspective (Wessex and Western) along with aligning with the CMSP teams for two upcoming programmes: the Bristol to Birmingham CMSP and the Dorset CMSP.
+This alone presents a challenge to Western Gateway in cross-boundary working although a cross-route process has become established through the development of this strategy that it is hoped will continue throughout the delivery stages. - 7.3.2 Network Rail's System Operator function looks to the future through its Continuous Modular Strategic Planning (CMSP) process.
+The CMSP is designed to: - explicitly put passenger and freight users at the heart of the process; - better address the route's business needs: - feed refranchising, capacity allocation, development and delivery, and sale of access rights; - employ a more effective, focussed means of consultation; - provide more granular, targeted market insight; - develop a 'service change' pipeline for future configuration state; and - demonstrably focus on incremental opportunities and service trade-offs - 7.3.3 Throughout the development of the rail strategy, the team has worked closely with Network Rail System Operator from both a Route Management perspective (Wessex and Western) along with aligning with the CMSP teams for two upcoming programmes: the Bristol to Birmingham CMSP and the Dorset CMSP.
 The timing of both the development of the rail strategy and the two CMSP programmes provided a unique opportunity to align and interface with both the Wessex and Western System Operator teams to set forward a way of working for future CMSPs.
 It is intended that this Rail Strategy will set a framework that allows the CMSP process to be part of the next step for developing the evidence base and justification for investment decisions.
 The ongoing programme of CMSPs is shown in Table 7-1.